Pennsylvania Route 54

-Pennsylvania Route 54 (PA 54) is a state highway which runs for 82 mi in eastern Pennsylvania.
-It runs from U.S. Route 15 (US 15), which is three miles (5 km) west of Montgomery, Lycoming County, in the west, to US 209 in Nesquehoning, Carbon County, in the east.
+Pennsylvania Route 54 (PA 54) is a state highway which runs for 82 mi in eastern Pennsylvania in the United States.

+The highway runs from U.S. Route 15 (US 15), which is three miles (5 km) west of Montgomery, Lycoming County, in the west, to US 209 in Nesquehoning, Carbon County, in the east.

 Route description

 Montgomery to Danville

 PA 54 begins at an intersection with US 15 in Clinton Township, Lycoming County, heading east on a two-lane undivided road.
 The road passes through farmland and woodland with homes as it passes to the south of Bald Eagle Mountain.
 The route curves southeast before it turns south and runs past businesses.

 PA 54 enters the borough of Montgomery and becomes Main Street, passing homes.
 The route passes through the downtown area of Montgomery before it turns northeast onto Montgomery Street, running between residences and businesses to the northwest and Norfolk Southern's Buffalo Line to the southeast.
 PA 54 comes to an intersection with PA 405, which continues northeast on Montgomery Street, and the two routes become concurrent and head southeast on 2nd Street, crossing the railroad tracks and running through residential areas.

 The road crosses the West Branch Susquehanna River and leaves Montgomery for Muncy Creek Township, becoming unnamed and turning southwest into wooded areas.

 PA 54/PA 405 head into Delaware Township in Northumberland County and run through farmland before PA 405 splits to the southwest.
-PA 54 continues southeast through farm fields and woodland, passing through the community of Delaware Run.
+PA 54 continues southeast through farm fields and woodland, passing through Delaware Run.
 The road runs through more rural land with some development, heading more to the east.

 The route reaches a diamond interchange with Interstate 180 (I-180), with a park and ride lot located at the northwest corner of this interchange.
 Past here, PA 54 has an intersection with the Susquehanna Trail, at which point it crosses into Lewis Township.
 The road curves southeast and runs through agricultural areas with some woods and residences.
 The route heads into the borough of Turbotville and passes businesses, coming to an intersection with PA 44.

 At this point, PA 44 turns east for a concurrency with PA 54 and the road gains a center left-turn lane as it runs past more businesses.
 The road becomes two lanes again and heads back into Lewis Township, running through a patch of woodland before heading through farmland with some development.